 Third, actual CDS spread changes experience the biggest deviations from model-implied values in March 2020, suggesting that uncertainties around the ramifications of COVID-19 vary across time and were highest at the peak of the first wave.

-Fourth, residuals at peak COVID-19 were primarily driven by traditional country-specific factors of sovereign solvency such as fiscal space and oil income dependence rather than by country-specific epidemiological policies and dynamics.
+Fourth, residuals at peak COVID-19 were primarily driven by traditional country-specific factors of sovereign solvency such as fiscal space and oil income dependence rather epidemiological factors.
 This suggests, maybe surprisingly, that the severity of the pandemic in terms of mortalities in a specific country didn’t influence investors’ behavior very much, at least during peak COVID-19.

 Fifth, over the entire pandemic period the growth in total mortality rate is significantly positively related to CDS spread changes after taking the economic ramifications of lockdowns and the oil price decline into account.
-This suggests that investors either anticipated a continuation of lockdowns for a prolonged period early on or that they expect negative longer-term consequences of the pandemic in terms of human capital stocks of countries.
+This suggests that higher COVID-19 mortality rate increases the odds of more prolonged lockdowns and a slower GDP growth recovery, increasing spreads.

 The rest of the paper proceeds as follows: Section 2 reviews the literature.
 Section 3 sets the stage by presenting stylized facts about emerging markets during COVID-19.
 Section 4 contains the main analysis.
 Its subsections provide simple economic intuition behind every mechanism that we test and then discuss the results.
 Section 5 concludes.